Montenegro / Crna Gora – Let’s explore here

 Driving in the capital, Podgorica is also easy, as the roads are very wide in the main, and follow a grid pattern.
 So if you do make a wrong turn, just go around the block.
 People do not tend to drive quickly at all, and there is no harassment that we came across.

-We’ve also created a dedicated page to driving abroad, which you might find helpful 🙂
+We’ve created a dedicated page to driving abroad, which answers this question, and more, which you might find helpful.

 What currency do they use in Montenegro?

 In Montenegro they use the Euro.
-The use of credit / debit cards is now widespread, although not guaranteed – have some cash just in case, particularly in café’s and restaurants and in rural areas.
-Traveller’s cheques are accepted in major cities.
+The use of credit / debit cards is now widespread, although not guaranteed – have some cash just in case, particularly in cafés and restaurants and in rural areas.
+Travellers cheques are accepted in major cities.
 There are lots of ATMs in city centre, though not elsewhere.

 You should make yourself aware of the amount that your bank charges you for using credit and debit cards abroad.
 Often credit cards are cheaper for purchasing items directly, and for withdrawing cash from ATMs.